Possible alterations of local gravitational field inside a superconductor: The model

-where $j_\text{n}$ indicates the normal current density.
 Now, we consider a half-infinite superconductive region, where the $\vec{x}$ direction is perpendicular to superconductor surface (coinciding with the $yz$ plane), i.e.\ we imagine that for $x>0$ we have an empty space, while the region occupied by the material is located at $x\leq0$.
 The system is immersed in a static, uniform gravitational field \,$\Eg^{\textsc{ext}}=-g\,\ux$\,, where $g$ is the standard gravity acceleration.
 We are in the gauge where, in the \emph{dimensional} form, we can write for the gravitoelectric field inside the superconductor

 while the external gravitational vector potential outside the superconductor is given by

 where $C$ is a constant.
 In the 1-D \emph{dimensionless} form, dropping the primes, we have

 with